Coddo-Python/SaladPy/README.md

 Docs
 --------------
-Docs are available at <https://saladpy.gitbook.io/saladpy-docs/>.
+The docs are available at <https://saladpy.gitbook.io/saladpy-docs/>!

 Contact
 --------------